-This is article was created in partnership with Rev360, a supporter of NewGradOptometry & new graduate optometrists! 😎
+This is article was created in partnership with RevolutionEHR, a supporter of NewGradOptometry & new graduate optometrists! 😎

 We’ve all been in situations where we wished our optometry EHR could do something more, or maybe differently, that would make practicing easier and more efficient.

-However, in many cases, changing your EHR can have a massive impact on your practice.
+However, in many cases, changing your optometry EHR can have a massive impact on your practice, especially if your current EHR is not meeting your needs.
 An EHR is one of the biggest assets a practice has when it comes to practice management.
 It can truly be transformative when it comes to practicing efficiently, and understanding the weaknesses and strengths of your business in its ability to capture and help you analyze key performance indicators.

 So, what would be enough to motivate a practice owner to switch EHRs?
 We probed deeper in our survey and found the following (Figure 2).
 Discovering another EHR that offers better features and support was the number one most reported answer.